 Q: I have a vague idea for my chapter, but I am not sure if it’s good enough.
 Should I still apply?

 A: Yes!
 We recommend reaching out to USJETAA during the application process to discuss your idea.
 We will help you develop the idea enough to make your application competitive and fit within the grant guidelines.
-Please contact Bahia at firstname.lastname@example.org or 202-653-9800 to discuss.
+Please contact USJETAA at firstname.lastname@example.org to discuss.

 Q: My chapter has never done a big event.
 Is this grant right for us?